 These days, the world of skiing and snowboarding is a virtual fashion parade.
 Ski pants come in an almost dizzying array of styles and fits, from low slung and urban baggy to slim fitting and clean cut.
 But setting fashion aside, much like your best ski jacket, you need your ski pants to provide warmth and weather protection without restricting your movements on the slopes.
 So how should ski pants fit?

 In this article, we explain how to get the most out of your ski and snowboard trousers this season, regardless of which type of skiing you do.
 You may also be interested in our article on fitting your ski jacket properly.
+If yours needs replacing, our guides to the best ski jackets for men and ski jackets for women are full of great options.

 How should ski pants fit?